espocrm/documentation/docs/administration/config-params.md

 * cleanupAuthLogPeriod – `'2 months'` – auth log;
 * cleanupAppLogPeriod – `'30 days'` – app log (as of v8.3);
 * cleanupNotificationsPeriod – `'2 months'` – notifications;
-* cleanupAttachmentsPeriod – `'15 days'` – attachments with roles 'Export File', 'Mail Merge', 'Mass Pdf';
+* cleanupAttachmentsPeriod – `'15 days'` – attachments with roles 'Export File', 'Mail Merge', 'Mass Pdf' and attachments relate for deleted records;
 * cleanupOrphanAttachments – `false` – cleaning up attachments that were uploaded but not linked with any record; *cleanupAttachmentsPeriod* is used; an experimental parameter;
 * cleanupBackupPeriod – `'2 months'` – backup of files created during upgrades;
-* cleanupDeletedRecordsPeriod – `'3 months'` – complete deletion of records that were marked as deleted (*deleted = 1*);
+* cleanupDeletedRecordsPeriod – `'2 months'` – complete deletion of records that were marked as deleted (*deleted = 1*);
 * cleanupSubscribers – `true` – cleaning up stream subscribers for not-actual records (as of v7.3);
 * cleanupSubscribersPeriod – `'2 months'` – period for cleaning up subscribers for not-actual records (as of v7.3);